SherG/cool-iron/blog/amazon-style-shouraboura.md

 Hointer was acquired by the Australian firm Wesfarmers.
 While some big US retailers trialed Hointer tech it's not clear that it ever caught on here.

 In retrospect, it seems the Shourabouras were a decade ahead of everyone else — including Amazon.
-"The future is now" was the Hointer tagline.
+"The future is now" was Hointer's tagline.

 If Amazon's deployment of this same concept takes off, it'll be a bitter pill for retailers who dithered for a decade when offered a set of technologies <a href="https://www.wired.com/2013/04/store-of-the-future/" target="blank">sold as a competitive advantage</a> against Amazon.